edoardosaputelli/ECDSA-RelatedWorks/README.md

 # ECDSA - Related Works
-Works about ECDSA algorithm presented as projects during courses held at PoliMi during my MSc.
-Degree
+Works about ECDSA algorithm, presented as projects during courses held at PoliMi during my MSc.
+Degree.

 ##Logica e Algebra 2 - academic year 2020/2021
 General presentation (in italian) about the ECDSA digital signature algorithm: what is it and how it works. <br />